JacksonK52/Voice-Operation/README.md

    - Visual Basic Script

-This is just a demostration of what vbs sapi.spvoice object can do.
+This is just a <strong>demostration</strong> of what vbs sapi.spvoice object can do.

 ## Get the code